hhedberg/stateplex/doc/README.md

 Examples
 ========

-File header comment
+Class comment
 -------------------

 ```
 /**
-* Doxygen testing class, this is brief description
+ * @brief Short explanation of class
  *
+ * Detailed explanation of class
+ *
  * @file doxygen.h
  * @author Team Stateplex
  * @see doxygen.cpp
  *
  */
 ```

-File header comment should be in each source and header file.
+Classes should be commented in header files before the class declaration.
+Brief, file, author and see markers can be left out if not needed.

 Function comments
 -----------------

 ```
 /**
  * Function that returns the bigger number of the parameters given.
  *
-* @param first, integer value
+ * @param first		description of parameter
-* @param second, integer value
+ * @param second	description of parameter
-* @return max, integer value
+ * @return		description of what is returned
  */
 ```

 Each function should be commented in this way.
 Remember to put the comment always before the implementation (either in the .cpp or the .h file) and NOT before the prototype/definition of the function.
 Of course the param and return might be missing if the function does not take any parameters or returns void.